containerman17/ContainerOS/KrakenKV/tiny-cluster-db/README.md

     return val+1//return new value
 }
 for (let i = 0; i < 30; i++) {
+    //Can be executed concurrently
-    db.safeUpdate('my/safepatch', updaterFunc) //Of course you have to handle a promise rejection }
+    //Of course you have to handle a promise rejection db.safeUpdate('my/safepatch', updaterFunc)
+}

+//safeUpdate also great for lists await db.set('my/list', [])
+//...
+await db.safeUpdate('my/list', function(someList){
+    someList.push({name: 'someName', age: 10})
+    return someList
+})
 ```

 `backupNode.js`